Joe Andreessen: Professional career

-After going undrafted in the 2024 NFL draft, Andreessen was signed by his hometown Buffalo Bills on May 11, 2024, after a successful rookie minicamp tryout.
+After going undrafted in the 2024 NFL draft, Joe Andreessen was signed by his hometown Buffalo Bills on May 11, 2024, after a successful rookie minicamp tryout.
 Andressen started the second game of the preseason after Matt Milano and Terrel Bernard were sidelined due to injury and precaution, respectively.
 Playing against the Pittsburgh Steelers' starters and second-stringers, he had a strong performance, finishing with a team-high 12 tackles, including two tackles for loss, one of which was a fourth-down sack of Justin Fields.
 Quarterback Josh Allen nicknamed Andreessen "Buffalo Joe" following the performance, also paying homage to the latter's upbringing in Buffalo.
 Andreessen was named to the NFL's "All Preseason team" for his play in the preseason, later making the Bills' initial 53-man roster alongside fellow UB alumnus Ja'Marcus Ingram.

 Andreessen's number 44 has historically only rarely been issued to players, being reserved (but not retired) in honor of Elbert Dubenion, a key contributor during the Bills' American Football League era; the number has historically been only used in the preseason and granted to players not expected to make a regular season roster.

 Andreessen played mostly on special teams in his rookie season, occasionally playing defensive snaps as a reserve.
 He received extensive playing time during a week 17 blowout win over the New York Jets, finishing as the Bills' leading tackler in the game.